 It then confirms to Companies House that verification has been completed and links that verification to relevant filings so Companies House can accept them.

-ACSPs are expected to keep identity verification and AML due‑diligence records for at least five to seven years after the end of the customer relationship, in line with the Money Laundering Regulations and Companies House expectations.
+ACSPs are expected to keep identity verification and AML due‑diligence records for no less than seven years after the end of the customer relationship, in line with the Money Laundering Regulations and Companies House expectations.
 Records may be held electronically or in paper form, but must clearly evidence the checks performed, documents or data used, risk assessments and any ongoing monitoring.

 Accountants must follow a risk‑based approach that meets the Companies House identity verification standard, collecting prescribed personal data and validating photo ID using trusted data sources and, where required, liveness checks.They also need to run sanctions and PEP screening where relevant, apply enhanced due diligence for higher‑risk clients, and document their risk assessments and outcomes.

-Firms should provide regular training to relevant staff on ECCTA changes, Companies House ID standards, red flags for financial crime, and internal verification procedures.They also need ongoing monitoring such as file reviews, quality assurance on checks, refresher training, and oversight from an MLRO or compliance lead to demonstrate effective control of ACSP activities.
+Firms should provide regular training to relevant staff on ECCTA changes, Companies House ID standards, GDPR training with regards to Personal Identifiable Information (PII), warning signs for financial crime, and internal verification procedures.They also need ongoing monitoring such as file reviews, quality assurance on checks, refresher training, and oversight from an MLRO or compliance lead to demonstrate effective control of ACSP activities.

-ACSPs must keep identity verification and AML due‑diligence records for at least five years after the business relationship ends, with many supervisors expecting up to seven years.They need auditable logs showing who was verified, what evidence was checked, any risk rating, and must be able to share this information with AML supervisors or Companies House on request.
+ACSPs must keep identity verification and AML due‑diligence records for at least five years, ideally seven years, after the business relationship ends, with many supervisors expecting up to seven years.They need auditable logs showing who was verified, what evidence was checked, any risk rating, and must be able to share this information with AML supervisors or Companies House on request.

-ACSPs must maintain effective AML systems, keep client risk assessments and CDD up to date, and apply ongoing and enhanced monitoring where higher risks exist.
-They must also keep ACSP registration details current, respond to Companies House enquiries, cooperate with investigations and ensure identity verification is completed whenever the law requires it for a filing.
+ACSPs must maintain effective AML systems, keep client risk assessments and CDD up to date, and apply perpetual KYC where higher risks exist.
+They must also keep ACSP registration details current, respond to Companies House enquiries, cooperate with investigations and ensure identity verification is completed to a satisfactory standard whenever the law requires it for a filing.

-Companies House can suspend or revoke ACSP status, refuse or query filings coming through that firm, and impose civil penalties where obligations are breached.
+Companies House can suspend and/or cease licensing of ACSP status, refuse or query filings coming through that firm, and impose civil penalties where obligations are breached.
 Serious or repeated failures (such as false filings, failure to verify identities or systemic AML breaches) may trigger criminal offences, regulatory sanctions from the AML supervisor, fines and possible imprisonment for responsible individuals.

 Using an ACSP helps clients meet identity verification and filing requirements but does not remove their core legal duties: directors and PSCs remain responsible for ensuring filings are true, accurate and submitted on time.
 If information is false or verification is not properly completed, both the client (for example, the company and its officers) and the ACSP can face enforcement or sanctions.

 Red Flag Alert can integrate via API, portals or CRM/Practice Management connectors so firms can trigger KYC, AML and credit checks from within existing onboarding workflows.
-Firms can also use batch upload to verify larger groups of clients or officers at once, then store results and risk scores alongside client records for audit and reporting.
+Firms looking to run a remediation project on their incumbent clients can also use batch upload to verify larger groups of clients or officers at once, then store results and risk scores alongside client records for audit and reporting.
+This will be an essential process if you wish to file on behalf of your clients from March 2026 onwards.

 Clear answers to the most common ACSP and ECCTA questions, including identity verification, Companies House obligations and practical compliance steps